Dangar Island flood map & planning overlays

 Does Dangar Island have a train station?

 There is no train station inside Dangar Island itself.
-It also has 1 ferry terminal.
+The suburb is served by 1 ferry terminal.

 Do I need a planning report for a Dangar Island property?